1

 Another great thing about waiting for the tenants to move out is that you can increase the rent potential of the vacant property.
 Doing this would raise the buyer’s potential rental income, which also dictates the worth of the property.

-The drawback of waiting for the lease to expire is dealing with mortgage payments and property taxes in California.
+The drawback of waiting for the lease to expire is dealing with mortgage payments and property taxes.
 You would still have to pay the monthly mortgage dues and taxes until the lease ends, which can be problematic if it expires in a few more years.

 Negotiate Settlement for Early Move Out